Ladvien/ladvien.github.io/_drafts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 ```
 Here we are creating the first layer of our NN.
 The primary parameter passed into the Keras `Embedding` class is the `embedding_matrix`, which we created above.
 However, there are several other attributes of the `embedding_layer` we must define.
 Keep in mind our `embedding_layer` will take an integer representing a word as input and output a vector, which is the word-embedding.

 First, the `embedding_layers` needs to know the input dimensions.
 The input dimension is the number of words we are considering for this training session.
 This can be found by taking the length of our `word2idx` object.
-So, the `len(word2idx)` returns the total number of words we are considering.
+So, the `len(word2idx)` returns the total number of words to consider.

 One note on the layer's input, there are two "input" arguments for `keras.layers.Embedding` class initializer, which can be confusing.
 They are `input` and `input_length`.
 The `input` is the number of possible values provided to the layer.
-The `input_length` is how many values will be passed in sequence.
+The `input_length` is how many values will be passed in a sequence.

 Here are the descriptions from the Keras documentation: